 during the age of grace.
 We are the salt of the earth; we are the preservative

-of the world, and we also give it flavor.
-The Church has failed just as badly
+of the world, and we also give it flavor; nevertheless the Church has failed just as

 Moses.
 They had the example of Abraham, “who believed God and it was